Aries (constellation): History and mythology

 Medieval Muslim astronomers depicted Aries in various ways.
 Astronomers like al-Sufi saw the constellation as a ram, modelled on the precedent of Ptolemy.
 However, some Islamic celestial globes depicted Aries as a nondescript four-legged animal with what may be antlers instead of horns.
 Some early Bedouin observers saw a ram elsewhere in the sky; this constellation featured the Pleiades as the ram's tail.
 The generally accepted Arabic formation of Aries consisted of thirteen stars in a figure along with five "unformed" stars, four of which were over the animal's hindquarters and one of which was the disputed star over Aries's head.
 Al-Sufi's depiction differed from both other Arab astronomers' and Flamsteed's, in that his Aries was running and looking behind itself.

-The obsolete constellations of Aries (Apes/Vespa/Lilium/Musca (Borealis)) all centred on the same the northern stars.
+The obsolete constellations Apes, Vespa, Lilium, and Musca Borealis all centred on the same four stars, now known as 33, 35, 39, and 41 Arietis.
 In 1612, Petrus Plancius introduced Apes, a constellation representing a bee.
-In 1624, the same stars were used by Jakob Bartsch as for Vespa, representing a wasp.
+In 1624, the same stars were used by Jakob Bartsch for Vespa, representing a wasp.
 In 1679, Augustin Royer used these stars for his constellation Lilium, representing the fleur-de-lis.
 None of these constellations became widely accepted.
 Johann Hevelius renamed the constellation "Musca" in 1690 in his Firmamentum Sobiescianum.
 To differentiate it from Musca, the southern fly, it was later renamed Musca Borealis but it did not gain acceptance and its stars were ultimately officially reabsorbed into Aries.
-The asterism involved was 33, 35, 39, and 41 Arietis.

 In 1922, the International Astronomical Union defined its recommended three-letter abbreviation, "Ari".
 The official boundaries of Aries were defined in 1930 by Eugène Delporte as a polygon of 12 segments.
 Its right ascension is between 1h 46.4m and 3h 29.4m and its declination is between 10.36° and 31.22° in the equatorial coordinate system.